Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - G3 uses three real axes e1, e2 and e3 with e1² = e2² = e3² = 1 unit values.
 - G3,0,1 PGA is projective geometric algebra which is often used for (game) graphics
 - G3,1 CRA compass ruler algebra is the CGA flavor for 2D and used in the Introduction book of Hildenbrand to explain GA
-- G1,3 spacetime algebra (see Hestenes)
+- G1,3 spacetime algebra, Lorentz manifold (see Hestenes, relativity)
 - G4,1 CGA see next section
 - G4,8 Double Conformal Space-Time Algebra (DCSTA)
 - G5,3 GAC is an algebra for conics